dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 }
 ```

 Finally, call `IsDialogMessage`.
-But one of the responsibilities of a `TranslateAccelerator` method is telling [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] whether you handled the keystroke or not.
+But one of the responsibilities of a `TranslateAccelerator` method is telling WPF whether you handled the keystroke or not.
 If you did not handle it, the input event can tunnel and bubble through the rest of the application.
 Here, you will expose a quirk of keyboard messange handling and the nature of the input architecture in Win32.
 Unfortunately, `IsDialogMessage` does not return in any way whether it handles a particular keystroke.
 Even worse, it will call `DispatchMessage()` on keystrokes it should not handle!
 So you will have to reverse-engineer `IsDialogMessage`, and only call it for the keys you know it will handle:

 ```cpp
 // Only call IsDialogMessage for keys it will do something with.